JoseLuis-Figueroa/Courses/Microcontroller/Arduino Programming and Hardware Fundamentals with Hackster/README.md

 # Arduino Programming and Hardware Fundamentals with Hackster.

-This folder contains all the Arduino codes performed during the course.
+This folder contains all the Arduino codes performed during the course using Visual Studio Code.
 The course is divided into the following sections:
 - Introductions.
 - Programming Basics.
 - Electrical Engineering Basics.